Salvador-ON/Build-Your-Own-Scraper/README.md

 ```
 ruby rails
 ```
-By default, the target of Scraper right now is the coding ruby section but you can change to any other Hackernoon section.
+By default, the target of Scraper right now is the coding Ruby section but you can change to any other Hackernoon section.
 You only need to change the URL that is in the initialize of the Browser class.

 ```
 @browser.goto 'https://hackernoon.com/tagged/ruby'